 International protection applicants and their family members shall have access to elementary and secondary education services in Türkiye.[1]

-In order for a parent to be able to register his or her child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
+For a parent to be able to register their child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
 This YKN registry is a prerequisite for school authorities to be able to process the child’s registration.[4]
 However, the Ministry of National Education instructs public schools to facilitate the child’s access to school even where the family has not yet completed their international protection registration process at the PDMM.
 Children need to attend school in the “satellite city” to which the family has been assigned (see Freedom of Movement).

-Where the child has previous educational experiences prior to arrival to Türkiye, he or she will undergo an equivalence assessment by Provincial Education Directorate to determine what grade would be appropriate for him or her to enrol.
+Where the child has previous educational experiences prior to arrival to Türkiye, they will undergo an equivalence assessment by Provincial Education Directorate to determine what grade would be appropriate for them to enrol.
 Particularly in cases where the family does not have any documents demonstrating the child’s previous schooling, the equivalence determination may prove complicated.
+Sometimes, children are placed in classes appropriate to their ages rather than their levels and therefore they might face difficulty to catch up lessons[8].

 Priorities for education include: